 2. Polar V800

 If you are after more of a modern, sleeker design, opt for the Polar V800 which offers just that.
 This advanced multisports GPS watch is useful for gentlemen who play a range of sports, given it works well for different types of training.
 This model is also easy to use, with few buttons needed to operate the device.
-Also, another great fact is that this GPS running watch is skinnier than its rivals, making it a more streamline option.
+Also, another great fact is that this GPS running watch is skinnier than its rivals, making it a more streamlined option.

 3. TomTom Runner